 OK so this post is a little late, a year late in fact.
 I’ve no idea why I didn’t write this at the time *shrugs shoulders* I think because Olivia went straight to school when we returned from this holiday, everything just snowballed from there and before I knew it, eh, it’s September again?!
 It’s safe to say this post got well and truly parked.
-However I think I’ve been spurred into writing as we had a ten day getaway to France this August, just the three of us and whilst the sun shone, we ate well, drank delicious Rosé and enjoyed the pool at our little house, ten days altogether with just the three of us was too intense.
+However I think I’ve been spurred into writing as we had a ten day getaway to France this August.
+It was just the three of us and whilst the sun shone, we ate well, drank delicious Rosé and enjoyed the pool at our little house, ten days with just the three of us was too intense.
 It was too full on with Olivia 24/7 and for her too, she got bored with no other kids to play with.
-Neither me nor my husband had any much needed, ‘down time’.
+Neither me nor my husband had our much needed, ‘down time’.
 We discussed it a lot on the last day and both realised that going forwards, we need a holiday with a kids club.
 Which reminded me of our lovely stay at Messini Beach last year.

 So rewind a year and we took full advantage of the fact that Olivia didn’t start school until late September and decided to go away.
 After much internet searching, one option that kept popping up was a Neilson holiday in Greece.
 I’ve heard about Neilson before as a good friend who I play hockey with swears by them and after much deliberation, we settled on their Messini Beachclub site.
 A minor concern we had about this hotel before we booked was that it is quite isolated.
 Bar a sister hotel next door which is adults only, there are no shops etc nearby.
 There are one or two restaurants about 15/20 minutes walk away (30+ with a small child) and there is a Lidl about a ten minute taxi ride, but that is it.
 Generally we like the option of having places to walk to (to erm, buy booze and snacks for our hotel room), but after speaking to Neilson direct, to a lady who was incredibly helpful and who had been to the site, we decided that because we were only going for a week, this didn’t matter too much.
 We paid £1,993 in total and had a Double room with Club board (Club board includes breakfast and lunch every day and four evening meals per week)